kamimrcht/webpage/tigs.md

 <img src="files/omnitigs_ytov.png" alt="drawing" width="750"/>

+### Macrotigs
+Macrotigs [recently introduced](https://arxiv.org/pdf/2002.10498.pdf) a nice way to compute maximal omnitigs in O(m) time, with m the number of edges in the graph.

 ## Disjointings: leaving the de Bruijn world
 I'm new to them!
 I first noticed them as they were mentionned [here](https://twitter.com/bioinfochat/status/1252912940384165889?s=20).
 It seems their spirit can be compared to simplitigs/UST, but they are defined on another type of assembly graph, the overlap graph, and the compaction algorithm is different.